cmur13/Database-Data-Analysis-Projects/BigDataAnalytics/README.md

 ## 📘 Projects Overview

 ### 📄 Pandas I (elections.csv)
-**Objective:** Practice basic data manipulation techniques using the `pandas` library on an elections dataset.

 **Description:**
 Using the `elections.csv` dataset, this assignment walks through foundational Pandas operations which include reading CSV files, inspecting data types and shapes, and filtering and slicing rows/columns